ilyautkin/modxbughunt/README.md

 You now have updated your Fork.
 Next you can go back to step 1 in 6a.
 Rinse and repeat!

-## 5B.
+## 6B.
 Test workflow
+### 1. Pick a pull request
-1. Pick a pull request from the current [PR-list on Github](https://github.com/modxcms/revolution/pulls).
+Pick a pull request from the current [PR-list on Github](https://github.com/modxcms/revolution/pulls).
+### 2. Read the PR
-2. Read the PR and check if this is something you might be able to test.
+Read the PR and check if this is something you might be able to test.
 Check if the issue is still existent and you can reproduce in the current development branch:
 ```
 $ git checkout 2.5.x
 ```

 If you can reproduce it, comment in the PR that you are going to test it.
 If you can't reproduce it, mention that as-well and mention the user who made the PR.
+### 3. Get the PR locally
-3. To pull this PR, you need to add the fork of the PR-owner to your remotes.
+To pull this PR, you need to add the fork of the PR-owner to your remotes.
 In this example I'm using a random PR.
 In this case, one by goldsky.
 In hte example below, you'll see the 'git remote add goldsky' part. 'goldsky' is the name of remote.
 This can be anything, but we recommend to use the Git-username to make it easy to remember.
 The 'goldsky:patch-ellipsis' part is the Github-URL of Goldsky's modxcms-fork.

 After adding the remote, fetch it and checkout the PR-branch.
 In this case ```patch-ellipsis```.